-This right requires common data standards to be made to help consumers easily and safely share data held about them by businesses via application programming interfaces (APIs) with trusted, accredited third parties.
+The Consumer Data Right requires common standards to be made to help consumers easily and safely share data held about them by businesses via application programming interfaces (APIs) with trusted, accredited third parties.

 CSIRO's Data61 has been appointed as the Data Standards Body, designing the first iteration of open standards to support consumer-driven data sharing.
-The work is progressing through four open work streams: API, Information Security, Engineering, and Consumer Experience (CX).
+The work is progressing through a technical working group and a consumer experience (CX) working group.
 The CX Workstream exists to help organisations provide CDR consumers with simple, informed, and trustworthy data sharing experiences.
 CX Standards have been created to help achieve this along with the CX Guidelines, which are an example of how to put key data standards and CDR Rules into effect.
 CDR participants should refer to the CDR Rules for a complete list of requirements.

-Following advice in the the Farrell report, the CX Workstream has looked to the UK implementation of Open Banking and their accompanying CX Guidelines for reference.
+Following advice in the the Open Banking review, the CX Workstream has looked to the UK implementation of Open Banking and their accompanying CX Guidelines for reference.